 Newly promoted police captain hopes to inspire other women in law enforcement

-Six captains, 11 lieutenants, 20 sergeants, and 11 detective positions were filled for the department.
+Six captains, 11 lieutenants, 20 sergeants, and 11 detective positions were filled for the Milwaukee Police Department.

 "Growing up and going to school and hearing that if you're Black, you're statistically higher to drop out of high school, If you're a Black female you're statistically higher to not get a college education.
 So being from 53206, hearing those statistics, I knew I wasn't going to be a statistic," said Captain Sheronda Grant.

-On Friday during the ceremony, Sheronda Grant's mother pinned the new badge on her uniform.
+On Friday during the ceremony, her mother pinned the new badge on her uniform.

 "She started off as a police aid and I pretty much saw her go through the ranks," said Sherri Porter.
 "So, I knew that she was going to be a captain."